Mickael-Klein/ocr-p14-dropdown-npm/README.md

 ### Styling

 The React Dropdown component is fully styled using styled-components.
-You can customize the styles by adjusting the CSS properties of the styled components inside the component.
+You can customize the styles by adding your on CSS.

 ### Limitations

 The component is not optimized for very large lists of options, as it will render all the elements in the list.
+Its dropdown menu's height is limited to 25vh.
 For large amounts of data, we recommend using a virtualization library to optimize performance.

 ### Notes